btcpayserver/blog/blog/_posts/btcpay-server-1-8-0.md

 ## 👩‍💻 Greenfield API updates

-Our Greenfield API keeps getting better.
-Leading up towards release 1.8.0 we’ve introduced some new features to reach through the API.
+Our Greenfield API keeps getting better: Leading up towards release 1.8.0 we’ve introduced some new features to reach through the API.
 We’ve added a new “get” endpoint for LNURL processing.
-Next to that we’ve also added 2 new permissions for PullPayments and added payments list as an endpoint.
+Next to that we’ve also added 2 new permissions for pull payments and added payments list as an endpoint.
 Find more details [here](https://github.com/btcpayserver/btcpayserver/releases/tag/v1.7.6).

 ## 🏪 Store Branding
 Remember how we introduced new store branding options in [1.7.0?](https://blog.btcpayserver.org/btcpay-server-1-7-0/) We are going to the next step in this release!
-When you set the store colour and logo, they will now be visible on all public facing pages.
+When you set the store color and logo, they will now be visible on all public facing pages.
 Custom forms, receipts, payment requests. pull payments, point of sale and crowdfunding can all now be customized by altering a simple color scheme in your store setting.

 ![](/images/btcpayserver-storebranding.png)